Green's functions for reducible functional differential equations: Introduction

-Some special kind of functional differential equations, called reducible differential equations, can be solved by making operations on them which lead to a related problem with an ODE or system of ODEs (see, for instance, \cite{Sha,Wie2}).
 This ODE problem can be solved and, of the solutions obtained for it, some may be solutions of the original problem as well.
 This approach has recently been extended to the obtaining of Green's functions for some of those problems \cite{Toj,Toj2,Toj3,Cab4}.
 It is important to point out that these transformations necessary to reduce the problem to an ordinary one are of a purely algebraic nature.
 It is in this sense similar to the \textit{algebraic analysis} theory which, through the study of Ore algebras and modules, obtains important information about some functional problems, including explicit solutions \cite{Clu,Bro}.
-Nevertheless, the algebraic structures we deal with here are somewhat different, e.\,g., they are not in general Ore algebras.
-Among the reducible functional differential equations, those with reflection have gathered great interest, some of it due to their applications to supersymmetric quantum mechanics \cite{Post, Roy, Gam} or to other areas of analysis like topological methods \cite{Cab5}.
+Nevertheless, the algebraic structures we deal with here are somewhat different, e.\,g., they are not in general Ore algebras. {We refer the reader to \cite{Kor,Reg1,Reg2,Ros} for an algebraic approach to the abstract theory of boundary value problems and its applications to symbolic computation.} Among the reducible functional differential equations, those with reflection have gathered great interest, some of it due to their applications to supersymmetric quantum mechanics \cite{Post, Roy, Gam} or to other areas of analysis like topological methods \cite{Cab5}.
 In this work we put special emphasis in two operators appearing in the equations: the reflection operator and the Hilbert transform.
 Both of them have exceptional algebraic properties which make them fit for our approach.
 In the next section we study the case of operators with reflection and the algebra generated by them, illustrating its properties.
 In Section 3, we show how we can compute the Green's function of a problem with reflections in a fairly general setting using the properties studied in Section 2.
 Section 3 introduces a particular case of a more general context.
 This new setting is studied in Section 4, where we outline the theory for abstract linear operators and prove, as a particular case, the result used in Section 3 to derive the Green's function.
 Finally, in Section 5, we show that the application of our results extends beyond equations with reflection, study the case of differential equations in which the Hilbert transform is involved and give an example of how to compute the solutions of these equations.
 Also, we show how these kind of operators relate to the complex polynomials and outline an analogous theory for hyperbolic polynomials.